Piotr-Les/leocode-node-task/README.md

 ## Description

 Node recruitment task.
-The API has 3 endpoints and swagger docs available on `http://localhost:3000/docs`
+The API has 3 endpoints and a swagger docs available on `http://localhost:3000/docs`

 ## Installation